areaDetector/areaDetector/INSTALL_GUIDE.md

       ImageJ, IDL, etc.).
 This should be set to a value that is larger than the largest waveform record that will be used for the detector.
-For example if using a detector with 1024x1024 pixels and 4-bytes per pixel (waveform record FTVL=LONG) then EPICS_CA_MAX_ARRAY_BYTES would need to be at least 4153344.
-In practice it should be set at least 100 bytes larger than this because there is some overhead, e.g.
+For example if using a detector with 1024x1024 pixels and 4-bytes per pixel (waveform record FTVL=LONG) then EPICS_CA_MAX_ARRAY_BYTES would need to be at least 1024 * 1024 * 4 = 4153344.
+      In practice it should be set at least 100 bytes larger than this because there is some overhead.
+For example:

       <code>setenv EPICS_CA_MAX_ARRAY_BYTES 4154000</code>